Rutik8444/CHAI/README.md

 Buy Me a CHAI Web3 ☕
 The Buy Me a CHAI Web3 dApp is a decentralized application that allows visitors to send you (fake) ETH as tips and leave nice messages.
-It's built using Alchemy, Hardhat, Ethers.js, and Ethereum Goerli, with a ReactJS frontend that's deployed on Netlify.
+It's built using Alchemy, Hardhat, Ethers.js, and Ethereum Sepolia, with a ReactJS frontend that's deployed on Netlify.

 You can try out the app here: https://chaiwalaa.netlify.app/